 In addition, we cannot assure you that the tax laws on which we have relied to minimize our income taxes will remain unchanged in the future.
 We are directly and indirectly affected by new tax legislation and regulation and the interpretation of tax laws and regulations worldwide.
 Changes in such legislation, regulation or interpretation could increase our taxes and have an adverse effect on our operating results and financial condition.
 This includes potential changes in tax laws or the interpretation of tax laws arising out of the Base Erosion Profit Shifting ("BEPS") project initiated by the Organization for Economic Co-operation and Development ("OECD").
 In July and October of 2021, the OECD/G-20 Inclusive Framework on BEPS released statements outlining a political agreement on the general rules to be adopted for taxing the digital economy, specifically with respect to rules for nexus and profit allocation (Pillar One) and rules for a 15% global minimum tax (Pillar Two).
 140 member states have agreed to support implementation, including The Bahamas, where we earn a substantial portion of our revenue.
 On December 15, 2022, the European Union Member States formally adopted the European Union's Pillar Two Directive with effective dates of January 1, 2024 and January 1, 2025 for certain aspects of the directive.
-The Bahamas has analyzed options for the introduction of a Pillar Two-compliant income tax.
-If The Bahamas implements an income tax, or if The Bahamas or certain other countries in which our non-United States subsidiaries are domiciled adopt an income tax under Pillar Two and we are not exempt under any revenue-based threshold to which such an income tax might be subject, there could be a material adverse impact on our effective tax rate or higher cash tax liabilities for our operations, which could have a material adverse effect on our business, results of operations and financial condition.
+Generally, the Pillar Two rules apply to multinational enterprises with annual revenue of €750 million or more in their consolidated financial statements in at least two of the four fiscal years immediately preceding the tested fiscal year.
+Given these revenue requirements, the earliest Pillar Two would apply to us would be beginning January 1, 2026.
+The Government of The Bahamas is currently implementing an International Business Income Tax in compliance with Pillar Two.
+Specifically, the Bahamas has announced plans to enact a qualified domestic minimum top up tax for multinational corporations that meet the aforementioned Pillar Two revenue thresholds.
+We are continuing to monitor Bahamas implementation of the new tax regime.
+In addition to Bahamas, certain European countries in which we have subsidiaries have either enacted or have draft Pillar Two legislation.
+If we become subject to such legislation but are not exempt under any revenue-based threshold to which such an income tax might be subject, and if certain restructuring alternatives being contemplated cannot be implemented, there could be a material adverse impact on our effective tax rate or higher cash tax liabilities for our operations, which could have a material adverse effect on our business, results of operations and financial condition.